Bukowski (film): Production

+In 1973, Charles Bukowski gave a reading at "City Lights Poets Theater", referred to as "Poems & Insults!".

+Reception

 "A cinema-verite portrait of Los Angeles poet Charles Bukowski.
 At age 53, Bukowski is enjoying his first major success (a San Francisco poetry reading nets him 400 dollars).
 Until 1969, Bukowski worked in the Post Office to support his writing, and the camera captures his reminiscences of those days as he walks around his Los Angeles neighborhood.
 Blunt language and a sly appreciation of his life form the core of the program, which includes observations by and about the women in his life" — TV guide, 25 November 1973.

-Versions
+Release

+On 25 November 1973, a forty-six minute cut of the sixty minute version premiered at the Los Angeles Municipal Art Gallery, Barnsdall Art Park, Los Angeles, California, and was broadcast the next day on KCET.
+On 16 February 1975, the film was shown in New York City, at the Whitney Museum of American Art.

 A heavily-edited 28-minute version of the footage with alternate scenes and a rearranged structure was aired on PBS as an episode of the KCET series Artbound under the title Bukowski Reads Bukowski on Thursday, October 16, 1975, at 10:30 PM.
 This version contains less interview footage with Bukowski and his acquaintances but more footage of the reading itself.
 Bukowski: Born into This (2003) shows clips, and interviews director, Taylor Hackford.